In this technical overview we will look at automation and monitoring, and how they can be deployed to work hand-in...

 In basic monitoring solutions this is often done by simply sending a ‘ping’ to the device and awaiting a response.
 If a response is obtained, then the user can be assured that the server or router or switch is ‘up’ and hasn’t been powered off or crashed etc. This function allows a system administrator a simple view into their IT estate, and to ensure that IT systems are available at the most basic level.

 “I know that my server is up and running, I also want to make sure that the hard drive doesn’t run out of space”.
-This is called a service check; checking that hard drive is working, that the CPU isn’t 100% busy, etc. This leads us onto the hierarchical approach to monitoring.
+This is called a service check; checking that the hard drive is working, that the CPU isn’t 100% busy, etc. This leads us onto the hierarchical approach to monitoring.

 Monitoring Philosophy: A Hierarchical Approach